 that today’s migrants find transitioning into the Australian lifestyle somewhat

-easier than Nino Culotta did, and Aussie kids learn to love reading.
+easier than Nino Culotta did.
+And that Aussie kids learn to love reading, no matter where they came from.